 The CO budget shows the importance of atmospheric photochemical production of CO from CH4 and non-methane VOCs and loss to OH.
 The CO surface emission is 1078 Tg/year.
 The net tropospheric chemical tendency removes 861 Tg/year and surface deposition removes another 135 Tg/year.
-The remaining 82 Tg/year is destroyed in the stratosphere.Duncan et al. (2007)
+The remaining 82 Tg/year is destroyed in the stratosphere.
+These numbers are consistent with the CO budget reported in Tables 1 & 2 of Duncan et al. (2007).

 3.2 Historical evolution of tropospheric chemistry

-Methane is the second most important greenhouse gas (GHG) in terms of forcing the climate system over the AMIP historical period.
-Its temporal evolution in the AMIP scenario is founded on observations, but its future burden, e.g., based on the CMIP6 SSP scenarios out to 2100, is based on changing anthropogenic emissions of CH4 and other reactive species combined with an interactive chemistry model that calculates the CH4 lifetime in response to changing climate and changing anthropogenic emissions.
-We did not run the SSP scenarios, but we did diagnose the historical changes in CH4 lifetime as shown in Table 3.
-The overall decrease in lifetime due to tropospheric OH is driven by increasing tropospheric O3 and other pollutants (anthropogenic emissions), plus H2O (climate change)(Stevenson et al., 2020; Skeie et al., 2023).
+Methane is the second most important greenhouse gas (GHG) in terms of forcing the climate system over the historical period.
+The temporal evolution of CH4 in the AMIP run for the historical period (up to 2014) is based on observational data.
+We diagnosed the historical changes in CH4 lifetime as shown in Table 3.
+From 1980s to 2010s, the overall decrease in lifetime due to tropospheric OH is consistent with several driving forces: increase in tropospheric O3, H2O, and NOx emissions (including lightning) and decrease in CO emissions (Stevenson et al., 2020; Skeie et al., 2023).
 The decrease in the stratospheric lifetime is driven by ozone depletion caused by added Cly (specified in the Linoz tables) which has recovered slightly near the end of the period.
 By itself, the lifetime change would lead to decreasing atmospheric CH4, but the anthropogenic CH4 emissions have increased at a much faster rate, leading to a 150% increase (Stevenson et al., 2020).
 Under climate mitigation scenarios that limit global warming to less than 2 deg C, the CH4 emissions must be cut, and its future abundance will depend more sensitively on our ability to project the CH4 lifetime, which can now be a standard part of E3SM climate projections.